danbider/danbider.github.io/content/authors/admin/_index.md

 I am a Postdoctoral Scholar at Stanford University, co-advised by [Scott Linderman](https://web.stanford.edu/~swl1/) and [Christopher Ré](https://cs.stanford.edu/people/chrismre/).
 I am also an academic partner with Databricks Mosaic AI, where I previously interned.

 I build resource-efficient AI systems for science fusing approaches from statistical ML and CS systems.
+I work on two main themes currently.
-My current focus is (1) designing and understanding collaboration patterns between language models of varying capabilties across heterogeneous hardware, and (2) developing hardware-aware algorithms at the intersection of numerical linear algebra and ML.
+In one, I design and try to understand collaboration patterns between language models of varying capabilties across heterogeneous hardware (see the [Minions](https://github.com/HazyResearch/minions) project).
+In the other, I develop hardware-aware algorithms at the intersection of numerical linear algebra and ML (more on this soon!)

 I recently graduated from a PhD at Columbia's Center for Theoretical Neuroscience, advised by [John Cunningham](https://stat.columbia.edu/~cunningham/) and working closely with [Liam Paninski](http://www.stat.columbia.edu/~liam/).
-During that time, I worked on deep learning systems for tracking animal movement in videos - the [Lightning Pose package](https://github.com/danbider/lightning-pose) ([Nature Methods, 2024](https://rdcu.be/dLP3z)), scalability of Gaussian processes ([ICML, 2021](https://arxiv.org/pdf/2102.06695.pdf)), and learning-forgetting tradeoffs in LLM finetuning for math and code generation ([TMLR, 2024 (_Featured Certification_)](https://openreview.net/forum?id=aloEru2qCG&noteId=Jb3PQNQDI2))
+During that time, I worked on deep learning systems for tracking animal movement in videos - the [Lightning Pose package](https://github.com/danbider/lightning-pose) ([Nature Methods, 2024](https://rdcu.be/dLP3z)), scalability of Gaussian processes ([ICML, 2021](https://arxiv.org/pdf/2102.06695.pdf)), and learning-forgetting tradeoffs in LLM finetuning ([TMLR, 2024 (_Featured Certification_)](https://openreview.net/forum?id=aloEru2qCG&noteId=Jb3PQNQDI2))

-Throughout my PhD, I collaborated closely with [Lightning AI](https://lightning.ai/), named [a Lightning Ambassador](https://lightning.ai/ambassador-program/), and a [featured developer in their first DevCon, June 2022](https://www.youtube.com/watch?v=W-TyfNUABhw).

 {{< icon name="download" pack="fas" >}} Here is my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.